Copper Canyon: Mexico travel guide

 The Copper Canyon is located within the Sierra Madre Occidental range, which spans across the state of Chihuahua and beyond.

-You can start at either Chihuahua City on the eastern side, or from the small, coastal city of Los Mochis in the state of Sinaloa.
+You can start at either Chihuahua City on the eastern side or from the small coastal city of Los Mochis in the state of Sinaloa.

-Copper Canyon Mexico Map
+Copper Canyon map

 So where is Copper Canyon on the map?
 See the map below to get a better idea.

-Places to See in the Copper Canyon
+Places to see in the Copper Canyon

 So with a 16-hour train journey (from start to finish) ahead of you, which places are worth your precious time?